Private Labs Are Fueling a New Coronavirus Testing Crisis

 Unlike the country’s first testing crisis, which was defined by a needless struggle between federal agencies and a pattern of blundering from the White House, fault for the new testing problem resides largely in the private sector.

 But the Trump administration did play a role in the present crisis.
 Early this month, the White House Coronavirus Task Force realized that most of the country’s testing capacity existed in commercial laboratories.
-In particular, those labs specialized in the logistics of testing, the raw expertise needed in actually getting specimens in and results out.
+In particular, those labs specialized in the logistics of testing, the raw expertise needed to specimens in and results out.
 So the administration leaned into what Vice President Mike Pence called “not just a whole-of-government approach, but a whole-of-America approach.”

 Read: The president is trapped